Feathered feat: ancient bird had largest wingspan ever

 Until now, the birds with the largest-known wingspans were the slightly smaller condor-like Argentavis magnificens, which lived about 6 million years ago in Argentina, and another pelagornithid, Pelagornis chilensis, that lived in Chile at about the same time.

-At about 48 to 90 pounds (22-40 kg), Pelagornis sandersi was far from the heaviest bird in history, with numerous extinct flightless birds far more massive.
+At about 48 to 90 pounds (22-40 kg), Pelagornis sanders was far from the heaviest bird in history, with numerous extinct flightless birds far more massive.

-(Story has been refiled to restore dropped letter in species name, sandersi instead of sanders, paragraphs 2, 12)

 (Editing by Jim Loney and Grant McCool)